Consensys/doc.goquorum/docs/Concepts/Multitenancy.md

 tenants to use the same GoQuorum node, with each tenant having its own private state(s).
 Each tenant can perform all operations (create, read, and write) on any contract in its private state, and a single tenant can have access to [multiple private states](#multiple-private-states).
-Multi-tenancy enables a user experience similar to a user running their own managed node.
+Multi-tenancy provides a user experience similar to a user running their own managed node.

 The public state remains publicly available to all tenants, and private states are logically separated.